How’d you discover biohacking?

 Videos on YouTube and other platforms attract more comments than blogs.

-I’m not big on YouTube (yet), but see all the comments below the videos I come across.
-More so than blogs or podcasts, I find that YouTubers are responsive to comments.
+Biohacking YouTube channels invite comments much more so than blogs or podcasts.
+I find that YouTubers are also very responsive to comments.
 Their responses spark larger conversations.

-Twitter is perhaps the oldest and most reliable source of personalized community.
-I generally avoid Twitter as I get sucked down rabbit holes.
+X (formerly Twitter) is perhaps the oldest and most reliable source of personalized community.
+I generally avoid X as I get sucked down rabbit holes.
 If you can stomach the never-ending feed of posts, re-tweets, and comments, it’s a useful tool.

 You can share what you’re learning, and peer into the (public) minds of scientists and health professionals.
-Sometimes Tweets spur entire threads of comments, criticism, discussion.
+Sometimes Posts spur entire threads of comments, criticism, discussion.

-I’ll sometimes find thought-provoking new articles and papers on Twitter first.
+I’ll sometimes find thought-provoking new articles and papers on X first.

 Join Biohacking Communities & Groups Today